idptools/metapredict/docs/usage/command-line.rst

-Graphing Predicted AlphaFold2 pLDDT Scores from a fasta file
+Graphing predicted AlphaFold2 pLDDT scores from a fasta file
 -------------------------------------------------------------------

 The ``metapredict-graph-pLDDT`` command from the command line takes a .fasta file as input and returns a graph of the predicted AlphaFold2 pLDDT confidence score for every sequence within the .fasta file. **Warning** This will return a graph for every sequence in the FASTA file.